-A husband and wife must file a joint Minnesota income tax return if they filed a joint federal income tax return.
-If the husband and wife have elected to file separate federal income tax returns, they must file separate Minnesota income tax returns.
+Individuals who are married to each other must file a joint Minnesota income tax return if they filed a joint federal income tax return.
+If the spouses have elected to file separate federal income tax returns, they must file separate Minnesota income tax returns.
 This election to file a joint or separate return must be changed if they change their election for federal purposes.
 In the event taxpayers desire to change their election, the change must be done in the manner and on the form prescribed by the commissioner.

 The determination of whether an individual is married shall be made under the provisions of section 7703 of the Internal Revenue Code.

 (a) The commissioner may allow a partnership with nonresident partners to file a composite return and to pay the tax on behalf of nonresident partners who have no other Minnesota source income.
 This composite return must include the names, addresses, Social Security numbers, income allocation, and tax liability for the nonresident partners electing to be covered by the composite return.